jujhaar2409/unClear/README.md

 ### Maching Learning with Tensorflow

 This phase was mostly hands on.
 We had multiple coding assignments in this phase through the way of the Tensorflow course on Udemy that we followed.
 This taught us to apply the previously learned theory in a practical setup.
 We built a digit recognizer using CNNs in this section.
-The code can be found in [this file](./assignments/MNIST_num_recog.ipynb).
+The code can be found in [this file](./MNIST_digit_recognition/MNIST_num_recog.ipynb).

 ### Learning about different architectures of ML models

 We learnt about different types of ML models like RESNETs, GAN, CGAN and then implemented our learning in a project which was the anime sketch colorizer.
 This project involves the use of a CGAN to generate colored images from pencil sketches.
-The code for this is [here](./assignments/sketch_colorizer.ipynb).
+The code for this is [here](./sketch_colorizer/sketch_colorizer.ipynb).

 ### ESRGAN

 ESRGAN, which is short for Enhanced Super-Resolution Generative Adversarial Network, was the final goal of our SoC.
 We had to read papers and articles about this topic and finally create our own implementation.
-A detailed account of the implementation is given in the README.md in the final directory.
-The code also resides there.
+A detailed account of the implementation is given [here](./ESRGAN/README.md).
+The code also resides [here](./ESRGAN).